Music of Spain: Renaissance and Baroque periods

 Orpheus playing the vihuela.
 Frontispiece from the famous work El maestro by Luis de Milán, 1536.

 In the early Renaissance, Mateo Flecha el Viejo and the Castilian dramatist Juan del Encina ranked among the main composers in the post-Ars Nova period.
 Renaissance song books included the Cancionero de Palacio, the Cancionero de Medinaceli, the Cancionero de Upsala (kept in Carolina Rediviva library), the Cancionero de la Colombina, and the later Cancionero de la Sablonara.
 The organist Antonio de Cabezón stands out for his keyboard compositions and mastery.

 An early 16th-century polyphonic vocal style developed in Spain was closely related to that of the Franco-Flemish composers.
 Merging of these styles occurred during the period when the Holy Roman Empire and the Burgundy were part of the dominions under Charles I (king of Spain from 1516 to 1556), since composers from the North of Europe visited Spain, and native Spaniards traveled within the empire, which extended to the Netherlands, Germany and Italy.

 Music composed for the vihuela by Luis de Milán, Alonso Mudarra and Luis de Narváez was one of the main achievements of the period.
 The Aragonese Gaspar Sanz authored the first learning method for guitar.

 Spanish composers of the Renaissance included Francisco Guerrero, Cristóbal de Morales, and Tomás Luis de Victoria (late Renaissance period), all of whom spent a significant portion of their careers in Rome.
-The latter was said to have reached a level of polyphonic perfection and expressive intensity equal or even superior to Palestrina and Lassus.
+Victoria was recognized by contemporaries as having reached a level of polyphonic perfection and expressive intensity comparable to Palestrina and Lassus.
 Most Spanish composers returned home from travels abroad late in their careers to spread their musical knowledge in their native land, or in the late 16th century to serve at the Court of Philip II.